-The Board of Education believes personal technology devices may be useful tools for students in the educational environment.
-They may also be used as a valuable tool for monitoring health, and can play an important communication role during emergency situations.
-However, use of personal technology devices in school situations must be regulated to assure that the use of such devices does not disrupt or interfere with the educational process or school operations.
-Therefore, students may only use PTDs on district property, on a district vehicle or at a district or school-sponsored activity or event in accordance with this policy.
+The Board of Education believes personal technology devices may be useful communication tools for students in the educational environment.
+They may also be used as a valuable tool for monitoring health and during emergency situations.
+However, the use of personal technology devices in school situations must be regulated to ensure that the use of such devices does not disrupt or interfere with the educational process or school operations.
+Therefore, students may only use personal technology devices on district property, on a district vehicle or at a district or school-sponsored activity or event in accordance with this policy.

-For purposes of this policy, "personal technology device" (PTD) includes any privately-owned portable technology device, including but not limited to cell phones, pagers, tablets, laptops, cameras, audio and/or video recorders and players, and all other hand-held electronic communication and data storage devices.
+For purposes of this policy, "personal technology device" (PTD) includes any privately owned portable technology device, including but not limited to cell phones, wearable technology, cameras, and all other hand-held electronic communication and data storage devices.